skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 #### Confirm data

-After running the code, you should be able to see the lending club data in Snowsight.
+After running the code, you should be able to see the Lending Club data in Snowsight.

-Navigate to `Data` > `Databases`, then select the database to which you added the data (e.g., `LENDING_CLUB`).
+Navigate to `Data` > `Databases` and select the database where you added the data (e.g., `LENDING_CLUB`).
 Expand the database, schema, and tables until you see the `LOAN_DATA` table.

 ![](assets/snowflake/04-confirm_data.png)